tmswfrk/bicycle-water-cooler/content/blog/20200530_Thoughts_on_Zwift.md

 ---
 title: "Some thoughts on Zwift"
 date: 2020-05-30T17:04:39-07:00
-subtitle: "I have a lot of thoughts on this one."
+summary: "I have a lot of thoughts on this one."
 description: "Technology can be used to effectively train for general fitness or a specific goal.
 Zwift is fitness, gamified, and everyone can do it."
 image: "/img/2020/05/zwift_gorby.jpeg"
 imagealt: "A virtual avatar of a cyclist cycling through Watopia in Zwift online.
 Image contains: virtual rider, virtual riding, Zwift, Watopia world, power data"